LayMui/website-hugo/exampleSite/content/english/post/his-voice.md

 And it may be something you never been dreamed of

-but his voice brought you there.
+but His voice brought you there.

 Because God can see the end from the beginning

-John 10:5 Jesus came in by the door legally (thro natural birth)
+John 10:5 Jesus came in by the door legally (through natural birth)

 then He became the door for spiritual birth.